Our Favorite Gifts to Bring to a Holiday Party

 Fredericks & Mae Small Cutting Board

 There’s something to be said about splurging on the basics with the intention of elevating the everyday.
 Case in point: This speckled plastic cutting board can easily transition from a prep station to the dinner table.
-Its eye-catching composition, with the bright yellow handle, is just one reason to love it—it also happens to be quite sturdy and available in a variety of equally fun colorways.
+Its eye-catching composition, with a bright yellow handle, is just one reason to love it.
+It also happens to be quite sturdy and is available in a variety of equally fun colorways.

 Tojiro 10.75" Bread Knife

-According to Anthony Mangieri, owner of the New York City–based pizzeria Una Pizza Napoletana, a bread knife is a great gift for the holiday host.
-Mangieri recommends this version by Tojiro for its top-notch quality, ability to cut through crusty sourdough, and the length of the blade, which makes it easy to slice large loaves.
+According to Anthony Mangieri, owner of Una Pizza Napoletana in New York City, a bread knife is a great gift for the holiday host.
+Mangieri recommends this version by Tojiro for its top-notch quality and ability to cut through crusty sourdough, and the length of the blade, which makes it easy to slice large loaves.

 If you want to take it to the next level, pair it with a fresh loaf of bread.
 Mangieri suggests Poilane’s sourdough bread, which ships from France.
-"It’s a delicious, beautiful artisan product with a rich history," says Mangieri.
-"It stays fresh for a week, so the host can use it in so many ways beyond slicing and eating—next morning’s French toast, croutons, etc."
+“It’s a delicious, beautiful artisan product with a rich history,” he says.
+“It stays fresh for a week, so the host can use it in so many ways beyond slicing and eating—next morning’s French toast, croutons, etc.”

 Williams Sonoma Beehive Cheese Gift Crate

-According to author and chocolatier Maribel Lieberman of MarieBelle New York Chocolates, this loaded cheese basket is the ideal holiday hostess gift.
+According to the author and chocolatier Maribel Lieberman of MarieBelle New York Chocolates, this cheese basket is the ideal holiday gift.
 It features an assortment of cow’s milk cheeses paired with cured meat, honey, salted nuts, and more, all packaged in a reusable wooden crate.
-“It is the perfect gift for the entertainer who loves to prepare beautiful appetizers and crudités or charcuterie boards,” says Lieberman.
+“It is the perfect gift for the entertainer who loves to prepare beautiful appetizers and crudités or charcuterie boards,” she says.

 Hawkins New York Simple Cocktail Shaker